10/27/2021

 Flier designed by Buddy Esquire, 1980.
 Esquire’s approach synthesized historic Art Deco influences with emerging formats of DIY marketing and promotion in teh late seventies and early eighties.

-In the wake of World War II, new technologies began to surface that would open up the practice of graphic design to a whole new range of audiences who previously did not have access to the means of design production.
+In the wake of World War II, new formats and technologies began to surface that would open up the practice of graphic design to a whole new range of audiences who previously did not have access to the means of design production.
 Beginning in the sixties, these demographics would begin to infiltrate the sphere of commercial design—a space that had formerly been confined to the formal settings of for-profit design studios, in-house corporate environments, and academic institutions.
 This new crop of creatives would bring with them a wide range of styles, approaches, and motivations that had never before been present within the field of visual communication.

 This expansion of graphic expression comes at a time when the dominant style of modernism, once seen as innovative and new, starts to fall out of fashion.
 Modernist design’s strict criteria of san serif type, grid-based composition, and restrained minimalism, in the midst of shifting cultural perspectives, begins to read as restrictive and irrelevant—particularly to younger generations.
 Emerging artists and designers of the sixties and seventies were being drawn to alternate approaches.
 They were departing from modernist sensibilities and instead embracing the rebelliousness and experimentation associated with the counter-cultures that were forming alongside a growing number of grassroots social movements focused on achieving cultural change through protest and activism.